crowdsecurity/nodejs-cs-bouncer/examples/nextjs/README.md

 The implementation uses Next.js App Router with middleware and API routes.

-**Important Note**: We cannot use the CrowdSec bouncer directly in the Next.js middleware because middleware runs on the Edge Runtime, which doesn't have access to Node.js APIs that the bouncer requires.
-While Next.js offers an experimental `nodeMiddleware` feature that would allow Node.js APIs in middleware, we prefer not to rely on experimental features for production use.
-Instead, we use a custom API route (`/api/crowdsec`) that runs in the Node.js runtime and can access the full bouncer functionality.
+**Important Note**: Starting from Next.js 15.5, the middleware now supports the Node.js runtime, which is required for the CrowdSec bouncer to function properly.
+You will need Next.js version 15.5 or higher to use this implementation.
+The middleware configuration includes `runtime: 'nodejs'` to enable this feature.
+For compatibility reasons, we still use custom API routes (`/api/crowdsec/remediation` and `/api/crowdsec/captcha`) to handle the bouncer logic separately from the middleware.

+**Additional Notes**:
-**Additional Note**: We had to update the Next.js configuration (`next.config.ts`) to copy font files from the `svg-captcha-fixed` library to make them available at runtime.
-This is necessary because Next.js doesn't automatically include these assets in the build, and the captcha functionality requires access to these fonts to generate captcha images.
+- The Next.js configuration (`next.config.ts`) includes a custom Webpack plugin to copy font files from the `svg-captcha-fixed` library, making them available at runtime for captcha generation.
+- The project now includes Tailwind CSS v4 for styling the captcha page and other UI components.
+- Environment variables are loaded from `.env` files in the `nextjs` directory using `dotenv` and `dotenv-safe` for validation.

 ### Middleware (`src/middleware.ts`)